 Today’s post comes from reader Tom, who contacted RSG to let us know his experience with Lyft’s insurance agent, Marsh Risk & Insurance Services.
-His story, outlined below, shows what can happen when you make a claim with Lyft’s insurance agent after an accident.
+His story, outlined below, shows what can happen when you make a claim with Lyft’s insurance agent after a Lyft accident.

 While Lyft and Uber do offer insurance coverage for drivers, in many cases it’s not sufficient during Period 1 (app on but no passenger in the car), which is why we recommend getting a rideshare endorsement to a regular auto insurance policy.
 It’s important to find an agent who understands rideshare drivers, which is why we’ve put together the Rideshare Insurance Marketplace.